 7. Built-in amplifier

-This is something I noticed only last week while at The Perhentian Islands in Malaysia2.
+This is something I noticed only last week while at The Perhentian Islands in Malaysia[3.
+I was extremely excited to have a proper reason to wear the conical straw hat again!].
 We were walking along the beach and I was adjusting the strap on the hat.
 Once done, I slipped it on an immediately noticed an increase in volume and clarity of our sandy footsteps.
 I took the hat off and put it on to hear the difference again.

 I guess the angled shape of the cone bounces sound towards your ears, much in the same way as a radar dish bounces signals towards the receptor in the centre.
 Remarkable.